TomasMachan/app-public/README.md

 | Env         | Description                        | Default value                          |
 | ----------- | ---------------------------------- | -------------------------------------- |
 | `GREETINGS` | A list of greetings divided by ";" | `(You did not specify any greetings.)` |

+## Alternative learning

+The code above deployed the application in manual way by building the container, stored it in image repository etc. There are different approached like S2I (Source-to-Image), where application can be deployed from version control platform like GitHub by specifying which language to use (eg. `Java`) and other details of deployment wanted.
+Learning path can be found under this [link](https://developers.redhat.com/learn/java/how-deploy-java-application-kubernetes-minutes) and estimated time is 30 - 45min.